ChrystalBall/brokenbeat/wp-content/plugins/events-calendar/readme.txt

 The ability to add a large public calendar is now available by posting a page and adding "[[EventsCalendarLarge]]" to the page content to create a stand alone calendar page.
 Also, when entering an event from the admin section, you can check the box saying "Create Post for Event", which will cause a post to be created with the event information.

 Additional features are being added regularly so make sure that you keep up to date on upcoming changes and new features by subscribing to the RSS feed - http://www.lukehowell.com/feed.
+Events-Calendar should normally be taken care over by Heirem in the future.
+More information about at http://heirem.fr

 == Installation ==